Is Vegetarianism Safe During Pregnancy and When Trying to Conceive?

 The Bottom Line

 A vegetarian diet is safe for pregnancy but does require a bit more planning and thought.
 It is important that vegetarian women eat a wide variety of foods to support the healthy growth of their babies and their own physical and mental health.
-In addition to a high quality prenatal like The Duo, women should speak to their doctor about supplementing with other nutrients.
+In addition to a high quality vegan prenatal like our Prenatal for her, women should speak to their doctor about supplementing with other nutrients.